 Yes.
 We track data for all sites, regardless of plan.
 For example, if you upgrade to a Commerce plan, your Abandoned Cart and Purchase Funnel panels will display historical data, dating back to when you began selling products on your site or when we released those Analytics panels, whichever is more recent.

 Note: For plan-specific information about what data displays, visit Using Squarespace Analytics.

 I want data that isn’t available on Analytics.
 Where can I find it?

 Analytics is evolving, and we’re exploring new ways to provide more insights for our customers.
 We recommend Google Analytics as a supplement to Squarespace Analytics.

 If you sell products, note that Analytics gives you a high-level, visually rich overview of how your store is doing.
-For more detailed reporting you might need for accounting purposes, we recommend the reports in your Stripe account.
+If you need more detailed reporting for accounting purposes, we recommend the reports in your Stripe account.

 Why is Google Analytics data different than Squarespace Analytics?